elifesciences/elife-flux-cluster/deployments/data-hub/secrets/README.md

 2. create a sealed secret
 3. remove the secret file

-You will need to commit and create a PR to submit these new credentials.
+You will need to commit the sealed secret file, and create a PR and merge to the repo to update the credentials in the cluster.
+Data-hub will need restarting to start using the new credentials.

 # `credentials.yaml`